 The Kidd operations, located in Timmins, Ontario, comprise an underground copper/zinc mine and a concentrator.
 Its annual production is approximately 70,000 tonnes of zinc in concentrates and 40,000 tonnes of copper in concentrates.

-Brunswick Mine and Brunswick Smelter
+Brunswick Smelter

 The Brunswick operations are 100 per cent. owned by the Group and are located in New Brunswick, Canada.
 The operation comprises the Brunswick lead smelter-refinery.
-The Brunswick mine ceased operations on May 1, 2013 after almost 50 years of operation.